-Direct Monitor $\overset{\text{Direct}}{\otimes}$ allows you to hear the signals coming into your interface's inputs without them going through your computer.
-This means you hear the inputs without any latency and without effects.
+Direct Monitor Direct allows you to hear the signals connected to your interface's inputs without them going through your computer.
+This means you will hear the inputs without any latency and without effects.

-You might want to use Direct Monitoring for two reasons:

-- You're experiencing latency or a delay between making a sound and hearing it back from your software.
-By muting your software inputs and turning on Direct Monitor, you no longer hear latency. - 2.
-You want to hear the clean unaffected signal going into your Scarlett, instead of listening to the software output, which may have effects and plugins changing the way your source sounds.
+You might use Direct Monitoring if you're experiencing latency or a delay between making a sound and hearing it back from your software, or if you want to hear the signal going into your Scarlett, instead of after software with effects and plugins changing the way it sounds.